Coded-Alchemy/Drone_Demo/README.md

 This app has been tested on a OnePlus 9.
 There may be some unknown defects with other manufactures and or devices.

-- At this time the connect drone needs to be clicked twice, click once then wait about 2 seconds(depending on network speeds), then click it again to navigate to the next screen.

 - If things are left running for a while, the app wont be able to reconnect because the port will still be in use.

 - The size of the map needs to be larger.